hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Dashboard.md

 - `Transfer` corresponding to the [cashout:transfer](#general-usage-available-commands-transfer-processing) command,
 - `Withdraw` corresponding to the [cashout:withdraw](#general-usage-available-commands-withdraw-processing) command.

-For `Wallet account creation` and `Generate operations` commands, you can specify a date from which vendors or transactions will be retrieve from Mirakl platform.
+For `Wallet account creation` and `Generate operations` commands, you can specify a date from which vendors or transactions will be retrieved from the Mirakl platform.

-If you let it empty, the default behaviour will be :
+If you leave it empty, the default behaviour will be as follows:

-- For `Wallet account creation`, the batch will retrieve all vendors from Mirakl
+- For `Wallet account creation`, the batch will retrieve all vendors from Mirakl;
-- For `Generate operations`, the batch will retrieve transactions with arguments from you parameters.yml ([see this section](#parameters-mirakl-cycles))
+- For `Generate operations`, the batch will retrieve transactions with arguments from your parameters.yml file ([please see this section](#parameters-mirakl-cycles)).

 ### Retrieve lists of executed batches